mcranford13/Ps2ControllerEmulator/README.md

 # Ps2ControllerEmulator
 Ps2 Controller Emulator for Arduino

-NOTE: This code is very outdated and I will be releasing a fully-functioning ps2 controller emulator for PIC architecture soon. .
+NOTE: This code is very outdated and I will be releasing a fully-functioning ps2 controller emulator for PIC architecture soon.

 What is this?
 ----------------
 This code turns an arduino into a ps2 controller, created with building a portable Ps2 in mind.
-For more information check out: https://bitbuilt.net

 Status
 --------------